chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-3-of-3.md

 4. Inability to mount an EBS volume due to lack of node headroom in the AZ where the EBS volume lives.

-With the generic scheduling algorithm for pods, the scheduler makes its best attempt to schedule a Deployments replicas fairly evenly around nodes.
+With the generic scheduling algorithm for Pods, the scheduler makes its best attempt to schedule a Deployments replicas fairly evenly around nodes.
 But that is not contractually promised.

-In certain cases, such as running an HA distributed application such as Zookeeper, Kafka, or Elastic, it is desirable not to deploy Pods of the same type are to the same node and spread evenly across availability zones within EC2.
+In certain cases, such as running an HA distributed application like Zookeeper, Kafka, or Elastic, it is desirable not to deploy Pods of the same type to the same node, and spread evenly across availability zones within EC2.

 ### Affinity and Anti-Affinity Selectors

-With certain applications, it is necessary to provide the scheduler with filtering information to creating affinity or anti-affinity rules for which nodes pods from an application are deployed upon.
+With certain applications, it is necessary to provide the scheduler with filtering information to creating affinity or anti-affinity rules, for which nodes Pods from an application are deployed upon.
 Kubernetes allows for users to control both `nodeAffinity` and `podAffinity`.
 These are fields defined in a manifests Pod metadata section.
 Affinity and Anti-Affinity provide the following capabilities:

-- Create a filter(s) where the scheduler runs a pod based on which other pods are or are not running on a node.
+- Create a filter(s) where the scheduler runs a Pod based on which other Pods are, or are not running on a node.
-- A request without requiring that a pod runs on a node.
+- A request without requiring that a Pod runs on a node.
 - Specify a set of allowable values instead of a single value requirement.

 | AFFINITY SELECTOR    | REQUIREMENTS MET | REQUIREMENTS NOT MET    | REQUIREMENTS LOST |